nourhansowar/Real-time-Streaming-Sentiment-Analysis/README.md

 ## ** Future Enhancements

 1- Spark:
-I searched about it and installed it but I don’t have enough time to implement the final version of code with pyspark.
-So, This is one of the first future enhancements I will do in the prolect.
+This is one of the first future enhancements I will do in the prolect.

 2- Get Flexibility for user to enter the keyword which he want to search on:
 By implementing a simple web script using html to take the keyword from the user.
-3- Filter and Clean tweets more using NLP tools:
-Using NLTK , Spacy ,and TextBlob.

 ## ** Technologies used
 Pycharm